 Studying the Life of Saint Francis of Assisi, A Beginner’s Workbook (2nd Edition)

-Francis of Assisi: Early Documents (FA:ED) in 2002.
 Hugo’s workbook is a proven resource that has guided people at all academic levels through a study of the life and writings of Saint Francis using primary sources in translation.
-This Second Edition is a thorough revision that is totally compatible with FA:ED.
+This Second Edition is a thorough revision that is totally compatible with Francis of Assisi: Early Documents, 1999-2002, the most up-to-date English translation of the primary sources.
 It also includes new scholarship and new bibliographic references.
 More than half the worksheets of the previous edition have been revised, and others have been added.
 The worksheets can be done by individuals or in groups or seminars.
 General readers will enjoy learning about Saint Francis and how hagiography shaped the public stories of medieval saints.
 Formation directors who teach the life and writings of Saint Francis should not be without this extraordinary sourcebook with its readymade lesson plans and insightful commentaries.
 New City Press 202 Cardinal Rd.
-Hyde Park NY 12538 1-800-462-5980 1-845-229-0335 fax 1-845-229-0351 www.newcitypress.com email@example.com
+Hyde Park NY 12538 1-800-462-5980 1-845-229-0335 fax 1-845-229-0351 www.newcitypress.com [email protected]

 Perry McDonald, OFM Cap